bax399/discord-voice-transcript-nosummary/README.md

-# A Discord Bot that listens to a voice channel, transcribes the audio and assigns tasks to the users.
+# A fully self-hosted Discord Bot that listens to a voice channel and transcribes the audio

 Yoinking https://github.com/Dhravya/discord-voice-transcript-for-teams